wavefrontshaping/ALP4lib/README.md

 DMD.SeqAlloc(nbImg = 2, bitDepth = bitDepth)
 # Send the image sequence as a 1D list/array/numpy array
 DMD.SeqPut(imgData = imgSeq)
-# Set imaqge rate to 50 Hz
+# Set image rate to 50 Hz
 DMD.SetTiming(illuminationTime = 20000)

 # Run the sequence in an infinite loop